vchabot/kirin/readme.md

 - In Kirin:

-    - Add a contributor 'cots' using the end point `/contributors`
+    - Add a contributor 'piv' using the end point `/contributors` (see example above)

 - In Kraken: